Tronix117/node-rpc-socket.io/README.md

   - Very simple to use
   - Client can ask Server but Server can also ask Client
   - Asynchronous callbacks
+  - *NEW* Success or error response can be passed through other callbacks
   - Exceptions are fully compatible with the JSON-RPC standard and can be interpreted by the `Error callback` client side (or server side)
   - Can also Broadcast an RPC message to all clients or all with exceptions (in this way, no response can be handled by the server, it works only like a notification)
   - Compatible all webbrowsers since ie5.5 (same compatibility as socket.io)